Vitamin B1: Decoding Vitamin B1 to Boost Immunity

 Vitamin B can boost immunity by reducing the risk of infections.

 It belongs to a group of eight water-soluble vitamins necessary for health and has different roles in metabolism.
-Vitamin B reduces susceptibility to infection, including upper respiratory tract infections such as common colds or influenza–and likely plays an essential role in prevention against other illnesses like cancer and heart disease.
-One explanation may be that Vitamin B helps maintain the integrity of cell membranes.
+Vitamin B lowers the risk of infection, including colds, flu, cancer, and heart disease.
+One explanation may be that vitamin B helps maintain the integrity of cell membranes.
 These are lipid bilayers of fatty acids where many signaling molecules interact with cells nearby on their way out or into them.
 Besides, it facilitates neurotransmitter release from nerve cells, improves mood, and reduces anxiety levels over time (such as serotonin).

 Vitamin B1 fights infections

 The Vitamin B complex (also referred to as the Vitamin B family) is a group of eight water-soluble vitamins necessary for human health and has different metabolism roles.
-Vitamin B1 has been found to reduce susceptibility to infections, including upper respiratory infections such as colds or flu – and probably plays an essential role in preventing other diseases such as cancer and heart disease.
+Vitamin B1 helps reduce the risk of infections like colds and flu, and may also be important in preventing diseases like cancer and heart disease.
 One explanation could be that vitamin B helps maintain the integrity of cell membranes – lipid bilayers composed mainly of fatty acids in which many signaling molecules interact with the environment on their way out of or into the cell.
 Besides, it facilitates neurotransmitter release from nerve cells, improving mood and reducing anxiety levels over time (such as serotonin).

 2. How can you get more Vitamin B1 in your diet